 Although it doesn't perform quite as well as Mega Blastoise, if you are lacking the Mega Energy, Mega Gyarados is a fine substitute to lead your Water based offensive.
 Its Water and Dark typing give it resistances to Steel and Dark type moves, while it remains weak to Electric.
 If you're bringing Mega Gyarados to this fight, you'll want it to know Waterfall and Hydro Pump.

 The best non-Mega and non-Shadow counter for Mega Steelix is the mascot of Pokémon Black, Reshiram.
 As a Fire and Dragon type, it resists Steel and Electric type moves, but is weak to Ground and Dragon.
-Outside of Pokémon Go Fest 2021, Reshiram has only had two runs in raids, however, it is returning to raids alongside Mega Steelix's debut, so you have a chance to add it to your roster right now.
-Fire Fang and Overheat are the best moves for your Reshiram to know in this fight.
+Reshiram has had relatively limited availability in Pokémon Go, so some players haven't even caught one, much less enough to fully power it up.
+If you do have one, Fire Fang and Overheat are the best moves for your Reshiram to know in this fight.

 Gen IV's Lucario is a great option if you're aiming for a Fighting based offensive.
 A Steel and Fighting type, Lucario takes increased damage from Ground type moves, but it also resists Steel, Dark, and Dragon type.
 Unfortunately, Lucario isn't the most accessible of Pokémon in Go.
 It can only be evolved and its first stage is one of the rarer hatches from 10KM eggs, so many players don't even have one, much less the Candy to power it up.
 If you do have Lucario, you'll want it to know Counter and Aura Sphere for this raid.